ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

 ![add-FEN-box-prompt](images/cs-app-add-fen-box-prompt.png)

-Figure 9: Prompting for a FEN box
+Figure 9: Prompting for a FEN display box

 ```prompt
 Let's extend this interface to display the current board position as